giovannibenussi/frontend-take-home/README.md

 - Mobile design for the user and role tables.
 - Persist pagination and search state in the URL.
+- Use optimistic UI when creating, updating and deleting users and roles.
 - Allow to upload a profile picture when creating a new user.
 - Fine-tune the debounce delay for the user search input.
 The current value is 500ms [as recommended on some UX websites](https://ux.stackexchange.com/a/110444) but it needs further research and testing.
 - Test UI with long names and descriptions to make sure that it adapts well to different kinds of content.